 Excellent Prairie police representative Lyle Gensler advised WFAA that police attempted to inspire Jackson to give back his girl’s telephone.

-“We don’t care for these sorts of examples to go into the criminal equity framework,” Gensler told the news station.
-“We want to keep it out and the telephone be returned and let the folks, the two grown-ups, let them work it out among themselves.”
+“We don’t care for these sorts of examples to go into the criminal equity framework,” Gensler told the news station. i was being a parent father found not guilty after taking “We want to keep it out and the telephone be returned and let the folks, the two grown-ups, let them work it out among themselves.”

 One concern Jackson had was that his ex-accomplice, Steppe, has a life partner who is an officer on the police power.